-When buying good garden boots, make sure the laces and the hoops that attach them to the boot are secure.
+When buying great garden boots, make sure the laces and the hoops that attach them to the boot are secure.
 If the laces are already frayed, you might need to add a new pair of laces to your budget.

 Make sure the boot you are choosing isn’t too heavy.
 You don’t want to add extra effort to something that might already be a little physically demanding.

 Foot and ankle support are essential in any footwear, including boots we wear in the garden.
 If you want to buy the best garden boot, look for one that is recommended by orthopedics.
-Alternatively, look for boots that advertise their ankle support.
+Alternatively, look for boots that advertise their ankle and arch support.

 You can buy a pair of men’s gardening boots for as little as $10 and as much as $200.